-So does that mean ETFs are not an investment option?
+So does that mean ETFs in India are not an investment option?
 No.

 There are ETFs that make good investments, which you can and should add to your portfolio.
 This could be one of two types.
 The first is where the index beats equivalent equity funds, such as in large-caps.
 The second is where ETFs can fill gaps in mutual fund offerings.
 Mixing such ETFs with other equity and debt funds will give you a more balanced and rounded-out portfolio and could be lower cost as well.

 Next, ETFs score over index and equity funds in their ability to let you lock into a particular level.
 If, for example, markets see high intra-day volatility, an ETF would help you buy at a specific low point during the trading day.
 Both index funds and equity funds would only give you end-of-day NAVs.

 What you should do is to treat ETFs like any other investment.
 Essentially,